hbredin/TristouNet/README.md

 $ pip install "pyannote.generators==0.1.1"
 ```

+Using `pip freeze`, make sure you have installed these exact versions before submitting an issue.

 What did I just install?

 - [`keras`](keras.io) (and its [`theano`](http://deeplearning.net/software/theano/) backend) is used for all things deep.